 Against Frankfurt: Five moments from the history books

 FC Bayern and Eintracht Frankfurt follow in a long tradition this weekend.
-Ahead of the first home game after the Bundesliga re-start, we look back at five particularly legendary, emotional and curious matches against Eintracht.
+Ahead of the teams' next meeting in the Bundesliga, we look back at five particularly legendary, emotional and curious matches against Eintracht.

 18 May 2019 – Title celebrations & fond farewell